caravagnalab/tumourevo/docs/usage.md

 dataset,joint_table
 ```

-The following parameters can be tuned for this step:
+The following parameters can be tuned for this step.

 Main SparseSignatures arguments:
-`K` - the candidate numbers of signatures (min.value = 2) to be fit to the dataset
+`K` - the candidate numbers of signatures (min.value = 2) to be fit to the dataset;
-`lambda_values_beta` - the range of values of the signature sparsity parameter
+`lambda_values_beta` - the range of values of the signature sparsity parameter;
-`cross_validation_repetitions` - the number of repetitions of the cross-validation procedure
+`cross_validation_repetitions` - the number of repetitions of the cross-validation procedure.

 Main SigProfiler arguments:
-`project` - project name for instance of counts matrix generation
+`project` - project name for instance of counts matrix generation;
-`reference_genome` - reference genome to use for the counts matrix generation, e.g. "GRCh37"
+`reference_genome` - reference genome to use for the counts matrix generation, e.g. "GRCh37";
-`path_to_input_file` - full path of the saved input files in the desired output folder
+`path_to_input_file` - full path of the saved input files in the desired output folder;
-`minimum_signatures` - the minimum number of signatures to be extracted (default = 1)
+`minimum_signatures` - the minimum number of signatures to be extracted (default = 1);
-`maximum_signatures` - the maximum number of signatures to be extracted (default = 25)
+`maximum_signatures` - the maximum number of signatures to be extracted (default = 25).

 The available tools for this step are:
 - SparseSignatures (Bioconductor R package)